-I also advise employers with respect to various state and federal laws and regulations, including affirmative action obligations under Executive Order 11246, Section 503 of the Rehabilitation Act of 1973 and the Vietnam Era Veterans’ Readjustment Assistance Act of 1974.
-In addition, I assist attorneys advising clients with respect to various labor issues and litigation when necessary and help to resolve issues such as employee discipline and termination.
+I advise employers with respect to various state and federal laws and regulations concerning Equal Employment Opportunity, Affirmative Action, and diversity initiatives.
+My experience includes counseling employers concerning EEO-1 reporting requirements, as well as analyzing and counseling employers with respect to proposed diversity initiatives and affirmative action obligations under Executive Order 11246, Section 503 of the Rehabilitation Act of 1973 and the Vietnam Era Veterans’ Readjustment Assistance Act of 1974.

-We saw a noticeable increase in enforcement of systemic hiring and pay equity investigations by the Office of Federal Contract Compliance Programs (OFCCP) under the Obama administration.
-I am monitoring any changes to affirmative action regulations and to the OFCCP’s approach to compliance evaluations under the new administration to see how these will impact covered employers so we can best advise them.
+We saw a noticeable increase in EEO-1 reporting obligations and enforcement of systemic hiring and pay equity investigations by the Office of Federal Contract Compliance Programs (OFCCP) under the Obama administration, which changed significantly after the change in administrations.
+I am monitoring any changes to EEO-1 and affirmative action regulations, as well as changes to the EEOC’s and OFCCP’s approach to compliance determinations, so we can best advise covered employers.

 Society for Human Resource Management | September 05, 2018

 Providence Labor & Employment associate Aaron Nadich is quoted in this article for his outlook on the possibility of a higher salary threshold for white-collar overtime exemptions.

 Roger Williams University School of Law, J.D., summa cum laude

 Aaron Nadich received a 2021 Best Lawyers: Ones to Watch recognition for Labor and Employment Law—Management.

 Aaron is a member of the Rhode Island Bar Association.